·

 Key advantage: Trusted clickstream-based data from a respected SEO platform.

-Verdict: Worth checking if it comes back online.
-Not usable as of April 2026.
+Verdict: Worth checking once it comes back online.
+Still under maintenance as of June 2026, so not usable right now.

 Try it: Ahrefs YouTube Keyword Tool